ROLES AND TASKS OF THE KINGDOM OF GOD

 For we are God’s workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do.
 (Ephesians 2:10)

-I am of the opinion that if we do not show the light of Christ by our good works today, we will not bear the Glory that lights the new earth.
+I believe that if we do not show the light of Christ by our good works today, we will not bear the Glory that lights the new earth.

 The Source of eternal Life is the Lord Jesus Christ Himself.
 We have been “created in Christ Jesus to do good works.”
 If we are not becoming a new creation of righteous, holy behavior, we are not abiding in Christ.
 If any person is in Christ, he or she is a new creation in behavior, and sometimes in appearance also.